shivas/versioning-bundle/README.md

         version_file:  sem_var.yml
 ```

-Git Handler
+Git Provider
 -

-Git handler works only when you have atleast one TAG in your repository, and all TAGS used for versioning should follow SemVer 2.0.0 notation
+Git provider works only when you have atleast one TAG in your repository, and all TAGS used for versioning should follow SemVer 2.0.0 notation
-with exception, that git handler allows letter "v" or "V" to be used in your tags, e.g. v1.0.0
+with exception, that git provider allows letter "v" or "V" to be used in your tags, e.g. v1.0.0

 Application version from git tag are extracted in following fashion: